mitchell-wallace/LinkTower/src/content/blog/great-lights-falling/index.md

 ---
 title: Great Lights Falling
+description: We were hesitant to do anything about these great lights, for we feared what light would remain if we would not have these lights; yet it became clear to us that we needed to address this problem.
+The next thing I saw was that these great lights were dislodged from the ceiling without hands.
-description: God's people perish for lack of action.
+# description: God's people perish for lack of action.
 What would it take for us to step outside our comfort zone?
 publicationDate: 2025-07-17
 sortOrder: 5.0